A National Innovation Dilemma : Gap between R&D and Deployment

 Successfully Transitioning R&D Projects to Commercial Products

-Our approach to manage the transition of R&D projects and emerging technologies into the commercial products consist of three components – (a) Intellectual Property (IP) Management, (b) R&D Portfolio Management, and (c) Technology Transition Management.
+We have researched and developed a three-phase process to successfully transit R&D projects and emerging technologies in the commercial products.
+These phases are : (a) Intellectual Property (IP) Management, (b) R&D Portfolio Management, and (c) Technology Transition Management.